Villvay/veev/README.md

 For the first three data related view helpers you need to define data schema as follows:
 This is like a 'model' in conventional php frameworks, but much simpler.
-TinyF(x) abstracts the rest for you inteligently and intuitively.
+Veev abstracts the rest for you inteligently and intuitively.

 Of course you can define these in a seperate folder and include in module controller, but why not define them in module controller itself..